 New home projects are wonderful because we have the opportunity to give our clients exactly what they are seeking, and build their dreams from the ground-up.
 But additions/renovations/restorations are also rewarding because we have the chance to take our client's beloved homes and breathe new life and energy into them.
 Oftentimes more difficult to design than a completely new home, renovation projects are challenging and highly rewarding - especially when we see the look in our client's eyes when they see something great happening to their house.

-A. Understand that there is a vast difference between a non-professional who can provide you with measured drawings for your project vs. the services offered by an experienced, qualified, licensed professional.
 Your home or business is your most valuable and treasured asset - make sure that you entrust your most valuable asset to professionals who will protect your interests and provide you with exceptional service.
+There is a vast difference between a non-professional who draws measured drawings for your project vs. the design services offered by an experienced, qualified, licensed professional.
 Once the damage is done, there is no way to justify the savings that can be done to your home or business by an under-qualified individual who claims to provide the same service as a qualified, professional design firm - its just not worth the risk.

-A. The quality of homes that we live in and the businesses we work in directly impacts the user's quality of life and well-being.
+The quality of our work directly impacts the user's quality of life and well-being.
 Architectural designs by quality-minded professionals enhance the everyday experiences of those who use these spaces and buildings.